 Krishna then tells us that this great knowledge is both intellectual knowledge (jnana) and the spiritual knowledge (vijnana) that comes from true spiritual experience.
 It is a knowing that is based on Being.
 In other words, it is the knowing of an adept yogi.

 Some people dearly love to know things, even if what they know has no practical use for them.
 But Krishna is not interested in mere intellectual curiosity which eventually will be seen as triviality of mind and heart.
-He is setting forth to us “this most secret thing: knowledge and realization combined, having learned which you shall be released from evil.”
+He is setting forth to us “this most secret knowledge combined with realization [understanding], which having known you shall be free from evil.”
 Such knowledge has a very practical and perceptible effect: liberation of the spirit from the evil of compulsive rebirth.
-A liberated yogi may be born thousands of times after his liberation, but only through his liberated will.
+A liberated yogi may be born thousands of times after his liberation, but always through his liberated will.
 Nothing whatsoever constrains or compels him.
 This, and this alone, is freedom.
+Krishna continues:

 When after years of dissatisfaction I read the Gita I was awed by the clarity of its concepts and its mode of presentation.
 I was ready for more.
-Having read in Autobiography of a Yogi that Shankaracharya was the greatest of Indian philosophers I approached his books on the shelf in the Hollywood Vedanta Bookshop with caution.
+Having read in Autobiography of a Yogi that Shankaracharya was the greatest of Indian philosophers, I approached his books in the Hollywood Vedanta Bookshop with caution.
 Surely such a sublime philosopher would be beyond my understanding.
-Nobody likes to risk being proved a dummy, but I took the chance and opened the first book to hand.
+Nobody likes to risk being proved a dummy, but I took the chance and opened the first book at hand.
 Staggering revelation: it was beautifully comprehensible!
-More: it was gloriously simple–and equally profound.
+More: it was gloriously simple, and equally profound.
 Happy amazement.
-(I must truthfully admit, though, that in some of his commentaries, when answering “objections,” things get a bit out of reach, but I console myself with the idea that the fault lies with the muddled thinking of those he wishes to refute.)

-Although they should have come before, I next turned to the upanishads, the supreme heights of Indian thought.
-Just as clear–in the main, at least.
+Although they should have been looked into before, I next turned to the Upanishads, the supreme heights of Indian thought.
+There I found profound clarity and profound simplicity that only eluded the ego-darkened mind.
 So I learned by this that those who really know can also communicate the clarity and purity of their knowing.
-This is because their knowledge comes from experience–not intellectual jugglings.
-Which is why in the Sanskrit original of this verse Krishna uses the expression pratyakshavagamam–that which is clearly seen by the eyes.
-Of course in this case it is the inner eyes that are being spoken about.
+This is because their knowledge comes from experience, not intellectual jugglings.
+Which is why in the Sanskrit original of this verse Krishna uses the expression pratyakshavagamam: that which is clearly seen by the eyes.
+Of course, in this case it is the inner eyes that are being spoken about.

 This knowledge is also dharmyam–according to the principles of righteousness, of dharma.
 This is a crucial point, for it is not unknown or even rare to come across scoundrels who claim that their spiritual realization has elevated them beyond or above the law of dharma.
-Since they are “centered” (the favorite term of many) they can do anything without it producing any harm.
-For after all, the Self is untouched by action….
-These criminals set themselves up as teachers of “non-duality,” often shamelessly invoking the sacred name of Sri Ramana Maharshi who never claimed to be “beyond it all” in the realm of morality and dharma.
-Those who either are or aspire to be as corrupt as they flock to them, money in hand and adulation in heart.
-But Krishna tells us that the highest knowledge affirms dharma–not violates it.
+But Krishna tells us that the highest knowledge affirms dharma, not violates it.

 Easy to practice

 Next Krishna tells us that this great knowledge cannot only be put into practical expression, it is actually susukham kartum–easy to practice.
 Now that is the fact.
-If we find that it is not easy to practice or agreeable to us–for sukha also means pleasant and agreeable, even to the extent of giving us happiness–then two things may be very wrong.
+If we find that it is not easy to practice or agreeable to us–for sukha also means pleasant and agreeable, even to the extent of giving us happiness–then something is very wrong.
 Either our “knowledge” is false or corrupt or we are false and corrupt.
-Perhaps both.
+Or perhaps both.
 We need to figure out what is wrong and make it right.
-Frankly, in today’s yoga world both East and West, both the “dharma” and the “dharmis” are false and corrupt to a grievous extent.
-This can be seen just by reading the Gita and then looking at them.
-But those who inoculate themselves with the wisdom of the Gita will be right and true, secure from catching the diseases of adharma, of unrighteousness.
+Those who inoculate themselves with the wisdom of the Gita will be secure from catching the diseases of adharma, of unrighteousness.
 And they will find that the way of dharma is for them a joyful and easy path.

 We must resolve to nevermore tread that sorrowful path again.